AmeetGill/Trison/README.md

 ```

-In Trision, sub-queues are called Tunnels and there are two types of Tunnels.

 ## STTunnel
-These types of tunnels are identified by their unique string id, which can be provided by the user or can be automatically created using UUID.
+STTunnels are identified by their unique string id, which can be provided by the user or can be automatically created using UUID.
 There are various ways to create a STTunnel

 Using Queue object